-CH.
-1 - INTRODUCTION
+CH.1-INTRODUCTION

-This chapter presents the Specific Plan's purpose, and outlines the planning and outreach process.
-This chapter also discusses the Specific Plan's relationship to other planning documents, and introduces the 2015 General Plan principles, goals, and policies that inform the East Colorado Specific Plan.
+This chapter presents the purpose of the ECSP and outlines the planning and outreach process.
+It also discusses the relationship of the ECSP to other planning documents and introduces the 2015 General Plan Guiding Principles, goals, and policies that inform the ECSP.

 CH.
-2 - BACKGROUND & CONTEXT
+2 - BACKGROUND

-This chapter provides additional historical context and existing conditions for the Specific Plan area and identifies challenges and opportunities.
+This chapter provides additional historical context for the ECSP area and identifies challenges and opportunities within East Colorado's existing conditions.